Free Walking Tour Berlin

 1. Escape and Brain Drain

-The construction of the wall was an attempt to stem the flow of citizens from East to West, ensuring that those who remained would contribute to the communist regime’s goals and enhance its economy.
+The construction of the wall was an effort to stop the drain of its citizens from the East to the West; those who remained would be of value to the regime and improve its economy.

-The construction of the Berlin Wall also aimed to solidify the communist government’s control over its citizens.
-The wall served as a physical reinforcement of the state’s authority, creating a sense of fear and isolation among the population.
+The other reason for the construction of the Berlin Wall was to cement the SED enforced control over its people.
+This wall proved the physical reinforcement of state authority with the help of people’s fear and isolation.

 The Legacy of the Berlin Wall